Frequently Asked Instructor Questions

 If an instructor feels that a particular student may have a substantially limiting disability, where should he or she refer the student?

 If an instructor feels that a particular student may have a substantially limiting disability, he or she should contact the Office of Accessibility at firstname.lastname@example.org.
 Students with disabilities have as much a right to fail as to succeed.
 ADA does not guarantee success, but is designed to provide access.
 Do not patronize students with disabilities, rather, use the accommodations and provide the same opportunities and they decide the rest.

 What if a student with a disability is disruptive in class?

 A student with a disability who is disruptive in class should be treated by the instructor as they would treat any student who is disruptive in class.
-If an instructor feels that there is a disability-related reason for the student’s behavior, the instructor can discuss this with the OA to determine if there is a solution to the problem or strategies for addressing the behavior, but should still follow the Code of Conduct process/es.
+If an instructor feels that there is a disability-related reason for the student’s behavior, the instructor can discuss this with the OA to determine if there is a solution to the problem or strategies for addressing the behavior, but should still follow the Code of Conduct process/es, and make appropriate referrals.

 What if a student with a disability is failing?